DonnieData/DonnieData.github.io/_posts/2022-10-8-post-database_normalization.md

 </figure>
   </div>

-  transmission_datetime column is clearly the unique identifier/primary key for the transaction data with the column being 100% uniue.
+  *transmission_datetime* column is clearly the unique identifier/primary key for the transaction data with the column being 100% uniue.
   The majority of columns have a low percentage of unique values, giving us a clear answer on if they are worth normalizing into dimension tables.

-We do howeever have 2 datetime columns that have a high percentage of unique values This is due to the datetime date type Having a combination of days, hours, minutes, and seconds it is easy to have several thousand unique values.
+We do however have 2 datetime columns that have a high percentage of unique values This is due to the datetime date type Having a combination of days, hours, minutes, and seconds it is easy to have several thousand unique values.

 <div class="notice">
   <p>tables in SQLite database </p>